-Y Yes No ^
+V Yes No Х

 Comments (optional): The Town has not received any projects requesting alternative or in-lieu compliance.
-The Town may decide to allow alternative compliance in the future on a case-by-case basis and after making a determination if alternative compliance is available/feasible.
+The Town may decide to allow alternative compliance in the future on a case-by-case basis and after making a determination of whether alternative compliance is available/feasible.